gruntwork-io/docs/_docs-sources/iac/usage/customizing-modules.md

 # Customizing Modules

-We strive to keep the Infrastructure as Code Library flexible and generic enough to serve common use cases, however there may be instances where you need to customize a module to your specific use case or a company policy that does not allow you to pull code from an external source.
+We strive to keep the Infrastructure as Code Library flexible and generic enough to serve common use cases, however there may be instances where you need to customize a module to your specific use case, or to ensure compliance with a company policy that does not allow you to pull code from an external source.

 In these cases, you may either fork the code to your own organization or create a pull request that implements the desired functionality.